 Reference: Pons-Estel et al., 2010.

 The best time to be pregnant is when you are doing well with your health.
-Women whose lupus is in remission have much less trouble with pregnancy than women whose disease is active.
+People whose lupus is in remission have much less trouble with pregnancy than those whose disease is active.
 It is strongly recommended that you meet with your doctor three to six months in advance of when you plan to try to become pregnant.— Lupus Foundation

 Please see our library of resources below on lupus during pregnancy and breastfeeding.